tarifafreak/tarifafreak/README.md

 **Some necessary disclaimers...**

-Please note: anything I publish on this platform does not represent the position or opinion of EDEKA / EDEKA DIGITAL as a company (should be obvious but... just to be sure 😬)
+Please note: anything I publish on this platform does not represent the position or opinion of EDEKA / EDEKA IT as a company (should be obvious but... just to be sure 😬)